amorist/awesome/README.md

 - [pell](https://github.com/jaredreich/pell) - 📝 the simplest and smallest WYSIWYG text editor for web, with no dependencies
 - [ncc](https://github.com/vercel/ncc) - Compile a Node.js project into a single file.
 Supports TypeScript, binary addons, dynamic requires.
 - [hapi](https://github.com/hapijs/hapi) - The Simple, Secure Framework Developers Trust
-- [feathers](https://github.com/feathersjs/feathers) - A framework for real-time applications and REST APIs with JavaScript and TypeScript
 - [overreacted.io](https://github.com/gaearon/overreacted.io) - Personal blog by Dan Abramov.
 - [foda](https://github.com/rafaelcastrocouto/foda) - You are at FODA source code.
 Play now for free
 - [thanks](https://github.com/feross/thanks) - 🙌 Give thanks to the open source maintainers you depend on! ✨